KIHeartFailure/screamiron/README.md

-# R code for the project Phenotyping heart failure patients with iron deficiency
+# R code for the project Iron deficiency in heart failure: screening, prevalence, incidence and outcome

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.